“You need a break!” said my husband, “Check your diary to see when you’ve got a weekend free and we’ll go bush.”

-More input can lead to reduced output.
+More input can lead to reduced output

 Research back in the eighties by the Business Round Table showed that increasing regular working hours from 40 to 60 hrs per week results in 25-30% more work being completed, not 50%.
-Stepping up occasionally to do overtime isn’t the issue, it’s about avoiding buying into the notion that we have to get used to working longer hours to get all our work done.
+Stepping up occasionally to do overtime isn’t the issue, it’s about avoiding buying into the notion that we have to get used to working long hours to get all our work done.

 Extended working hours are counterproductive and potentially deadly.

 Our best thinking time is limited to between 2-3 hours each day.
 Think of it as having 2-3 hours of Grade A thinking with the rest of our working day falling into Grades B, C or D. Staying on to work late means you’ll need longer to get that extra work done because you will be operating at a lower grade of thinking capacity.

 Taking a break restores more than just how well we work

 Taking a vacation, especially one that restricts or eliminates connection with our digital technology can quickly restore health, wellbeing, our sanity and relationships.

 Removing ourselves from our phones and our computer screens when they’ve been our constant companion can be hard, but liberating once you’ve gotten over the initial withdrawal symptoms.

 Taking a break provides the thinking space we need to think more deeply and reflect.